OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 ```

-Hit F5 to compile and run the app, a URL will be output to the Terminal that can be set a `POST` test request.
+Hit F5 to compile and run the app, a URL will be output to the terminal to which a `POST` test request can be sent.

 ![Debug URL](images/azure-function-debug-1.png "width=800")